lfoswald/lfoswald.github.io/_pages/cv.md

 ### EDUCATION

-PhD Governance, Hertie School Berlin (2020-2023)
+PhD Political Science, Hertie School, Berlin, Doctoral Program in Governance (2020-2023)

 * Research focus: Psychological perspectives on citizen deliberation in online environments using empirical social data science approaches in collaboration with the Data Science Lab at the Hertie School